-For the years ended June 30, 2020 and 2019 general fund budgeted revenues exceeded budgeted expenditures by \$1,059,615 and \$69,617, respectively.
-Actual expenditures did not exceed budgeted expenditures and the District did not report any deficit fund balances or net position at June 30, 2020 or 2019.
+For the year ended June 30, 2021 budgeted revenues were equal to budgeted expenditures.
+For the year ended June 30, 2020 general fund budgeted revenues exceeded budgeted expenditures by \$1,059,615.
+Actual expenditures did not exceed budgeted expenditures and the District did not report any deficit fund balances or net position at June 30, 2021 or 2020.